charleslaw/pdiffer2/README.md

 # Background

-This is a quick and dirty wrapper around PerceptualDiff to work with opencv images/numpy arrays.
+This is a *very* quick and *very* dirty wrapper around PerceptualDiff to work with opencv images/numpy arrays.

+It ignores alpha channel.

 # Build